 21. Host a BBQ

 Host a weekend BBQ for staff and their families.
-Make sure to have several accommodating food options as well as games for kids and adults to take part in.
+Make sure to have several food options that accommodate a range of dietary preferences as well as games for kids and adults to take part in.

 22. Monthly Birthday Bashes

 Pick a day each month to celebrate the birthdays of all those born that month.
-Decorate the office and provide a cake with names of all the birthday people on it.
+Decorate the office and provide a cake with the names of all the people celebrating their birthday on it.

 23. Pumpkin Carving Competitions

-Host office wide pumpkin carving competitions during the autumn season.
-People can carve anything of their choice, however bonus points for office themed carvings.
+Host an office-wide pumpkin carving competition during the autumn season.
+People can carve anything of their choice, though you can give bonus points for office-themed carvings.